 When I read a book that intrigues me, no matter the genre, I want to know more: who is this writer?
-What challenges and mundanities led them to create something so profound?
-More than craft and publishing stories, I’m here for the in-between: the ways our various identities and intersectionalities inform our stories and make us who we are.
-The ways we transform barriers, borders, and boundaries into art.
+What led them to create something so profound?
+More than craft and publishing stories, I’m here for the in-between: the ways our various identities inform our stories and make us who we are, the ways we transform barriers, borders, and boundaries into art.

 It was a joy to sit down with Meredith O'Brien to talk about her COVID-era memoir, UNCOMFORTABLY NUMB.
 We explore her experiences with a Multiple Sclerosis diagnosis through her lens of investigative journalism.
 In our conversation, she uncovers the all-too-prevalent patriarchal notion that women don't know their bodies as she struggles to get her diagnosis.